ujjwalr-y20cs161/Keka-To-Do-Application/README.md

 ## Installation

+One can utilize this application either through Android Studio or through APK.

 ### Prerequisites

 - Android Studio installed on your machine.
-- A device or emulator running Android version X.X or higher.
+- A device or emulator running Android version 9.0 or higher

 ### Steps